joshuar/go-hass-agent/README.md

 ## 🖱️ Usage

-**go-hass-agent** runs as a tray icon.
+**go-hass-agent** runs as a tray icon by default.
 It is operating system, distribution and desktop-environment agnostic and should manifest itself in any tray of any desktop environment.

 ### First-run